 I nodded desperately.
 “Yes, I’m certain.
 Please, if you can do anything to protect him…”

 She took my arm and held my wrist upwards.
 With a claw-like fingernail, she scratched an X into my skin.
 The wound bled before glowing in concert with the scarlet jewel worn around her neck.
-Then it healed as if it had never been formed.
+Then the gashes healed as if they had never been.